 - Abnormal renal function or serum electrolyte levels

 - Abnormal imaging studies

-Possible indications for percutaneous renal biopsy include persistent microscopic or macroscopic hematuria, hypertension, increased serum creatinine, hypocomplementemia, or family history of the chronic renal disease or end-stage renal disease.
-Renal biopsy is also considered if ANCA (anti-neutrophil cytoplasmic antibody) vasculitis is suspected or is indicated for the management of nephrotic syndrome.
+Possible indications for percutaneous renal biopsy include persistent microscopic or macroscopic hematuria, hypertension, increased serum creatinine, hypocomplementemia, or family history of chronic or end-stage renal disease.
+Renal biopsy is also considered if ANCA (anti-neutrophil cytoplasmic antibody) vasculitis is suspected.

 Differential Diagnoses of Proteinuria in Children